-Learn how to make pepperoni bread, which is one of our favorite appetizer recipes for game day or parties!
+Learn how to make this easy pepperoni bread recipe (also known as pepperoni pizza bread, pepperoni rolls, or pepperoni stromboli), which is one of our favorite things to make as a game day appetizer!

-Coming at you today with a recipe refresh!
+Coming to you today with a recipe refresh!

 I originally posted Aunt Julie’s pepperoni bread recipe back during the playoffs in 2015.